Metropolis Adjusted Langevin Trajectories: a robust alternative to Hamiltonian Monte Carlo: Introduction

-Finally, several authors have proposed adaptive tuning strategies for variations of HMC; see \cite{hoffman2021adaptive,Hoffman::2014,sherlock2021apogee,wang2013adaptive}.
-Among these, the No-U-Turn Sampler (NUTS) introduced in \cite{Hoffman::2014} can be implemented with quite limited tuning by the user, and it is now widely used in statistical software; see \cite{carpenter2017stan}.
-In particular, NUTS enables automatic selection of $T>0$ in the goal of maximizing the Euclidean jump distance while maintaining skew detailed balance.
-Since the objective criterion being a global metric, the sampler cannot provide mixing guarantees for individual components.
-We highlight that, intrinsically, adaptive tuning does not guarantee control of the worst ACF.
-This control can however be obtained when adaptive tuning is combined with a randomized strategy; see \cite{hoffman2021adaptive}.
-An extensive comparison with adaptive algorithms is also beyond the scope of our study.
+\Cref{alg:ghmc} defines a skew-reversible Markov kernel; see \cite[Lemma 2]{andrieu2021peskun}.
+It satisfies detailed balance up to a momentum flip, noted $\varphi(\bx,\bv)=(\bx,-\bv)$.
+One way to deconstruct \Cref{alg:ghmc} is to split the proposed trajectory as $\btheta_h^L=\varphi\circ\varphi\circ\btheta_h^L$ so that the involution $\varphi\circ\btheta_h^L$ is faced with an accept-reject test.
+Overall, a momentum flip occurs whenever a move is rejected.
+This is of little importance when $\alpha=0$, i.e. for HMC, as momentum flips are erased by full refreshments; the Markov kernel is reversible, see \cite[Remark 13]{andrieu2020general}.
+However, momentum flips are only partially erased when $\alpha\in(0,1)$; the Markov kernel is non-reversible.
+Momentum flips typically slow down the mixing of the sampler, by causing backtracking which limits the exploration of the space.
+This is supported by Peskun-ordering results for skew-reversible kernels; see \cite[Corrolary 2]{andrieu2021peskun}.
+It illustrates an important distinction between efficiency of the exploration, and non-reversibility of the Markov kernel.

-In this work we focus on an alternative strategy to introduce randomness in the Hamiltonian trajectories.
-This strategy consists of updating the Hamiltonian trajectories with a continuous refreshment of the velocities induced by a Brownian motion $(\bW_t)_{t\ge0}$ on $\R^d$.
-The resulting process is referred in the molecular dynamics' literature as Langevin diffusion (a.k.a kinetic, geometric, underdamped, or second order Langevin).
-Under \Cref{assumption:grad_lipschitz}, the Langevin diffusion can be defined as the strong solution of the following Stochastic Differential Equation (SDE), with respect to a damping parameter $\gamma\ge0$ (a.k.a friction).
+The Langevin diffusion (a.k.a kinetic, geometric, underdamped, or second order Langevin) combines \eqref{eq_hamilton} with a continuous momentum refreshment with damping $\gamma\ge0$ (a.k.a friction), from a Brownian motion $(\bW_t)_{t\ge0}$ on $\R^d$.
+Under \Cref{assumption:grad_lipschitz}, the Langevin diffusion is the strong solution of the following Stochastic Differential Equation (SDE).

 The Langevin diffusion preserves $\Pi_*$ as well.
-Contrary to Hamiltonian dynamics, the randomness induced by the Brownian motion yields ergodicity of the Langevin diffusion as soon as $\gamma>0$.
+It coindices with Hamiltonian dynamics for $\gamma=0$, but a positive damping is required for the process to be ergodic.
 Quantitative rates of convergence were established for various damping regimes; see \cite{dalalyan2020sampling,eberle2019couplings}.
-The study of this process in the literature is sometimes restricted to its highly overdamped limit obtained by letting $\gamma\rightarrow\infty$ while rescaling the time as $\bar{\bX}_t=\bX_{\gamma t}$; see \cite{nelson1967dynamical}.
-The organization of the article is presented hereafter.
+The overdamped Langevin diffusion is obtained as $\gamma\rightarrow\infty$ while rescaling the time as $\bar{\bX}_t=\bX_{\gamma t}$; see \cite{nelson1967dynamical}.